can ticks be tested for lyme disease

 Tick Viability

-Dead ticks may yield degraded DNA samples that produce false negative results.
+Engorged ticks may die before testing, leading to degraded DNA and false negative results.

 Should You Test a Tick After a Bite?

-Tick testing can provide useful information, but it has significant limitations.
+Tick testing can provide useful information—but it has limitations.

 When Tick Testing May Be Helpful: